 'If you are away on the test day with no prior notice, you will lose your full fee.
-However, if you provide a medical certificate within 5 days of the test date, you will receive a refund minus the local administrative cost.'
+However, if you provide a medical certificate within five days of the test date, you will receive a refund minus the local administrative cost.'

 'The Listening, Reading and Writing components of the test are always completed immediately after each other and with no break.
 Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.'

 'Only pens, pencils and erasers.
 You must bring the passport/national identity card you used on the IELTS Application Form to the test.
-You must leave everything else outside the examination room.
+You must leave everything else outside the test room.
 Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.
 If you do not switch off your phone/pager or keep it on you, you will be disqualified.'

 'You do the Listening test first following by the Reading and Writing components of the test.
-Depending on the test centre, the Speaking test may be taken up to 7 days either before or after the test date.'
+Depending on the test centre, the Speaking test may be taken up to seven days either before or after the test date.'

 'As IELTS is an international test, a variety of English accents are used in both of these tests.'

-'Yes.
-At the beginning, you hear instructions and a sample question.
+'Yes, in the beginning, you hear instructions and a sample question.
 Then you read section 1 questions, listen to section 1 and answer the questions.'